laminlabs/lamin-docs/docs/influences.md

 LaminDB hasn't knowingly been influenced by other workflow managers.

-## Meta-ontologies & knowledge graphs
+## Knowledge graphs

-Biological ontologies are structured frameworks that define and categorize biological entities along with the relationships that connect them.

 In LaminDB, ontologies are used to standardize & validate metadata based on plug-in {mod}`lnschema_bionty`.
-The implementation is a wrapper around the common public ontologies for which Lamin caches curated assets for robust availability on S3.
+It wraps common public ontologies for which Lamin caches curated assets on S3 for robust availability.

+We're not aware of another tool that focuses on leveraging ontologies for curation & validation, but there exist several tools that extend & harmonize ontologies for building knowledge graphs.
+We list two of them below.

+LaminDB does not attempt to create a knowledge graph but assumes that associations between entities are mainly found through experimentation, statistics & machine learning.

+Also within LaminDB, connections between entities can be mapped through the pathway entity and by using enrichment tools or by defining relations between biological entities in custom schema.
+Some relations might be added to `lnschema_bionty` in the future.

 ### BioLink

-[BioLink](https://biolink.github.io/biolink-model/) is a standardized data model designed to facilitate the integration and query of biological data from various sources in knowledge graphs.
-It provides a structured way to represent biological entities, their attributes, and the relationships between them, enhancing interoperability in bioinformatics.
+[BioLink](https://biolink.github.io/biolink-model/) is a data model to integrate data from various sources in knowledge graphs.
+It provides a structured way to represent biological entities, their attributes, and the relationships between them.

-It is primarly a schema in YAML syntax that can be translated into various formats.
-[BioLink](https://biolink.github.io/biolink-model/) does not provide tooling to access knowledge graphs generated.
+It is primarily a schema in YAML syntax that can be translated into various formats.
+It does not provide tooling to access generated knowledge graphs.

 ### Biocypher

 [Biocypher](https://biocypher.org/) is a Python package that simplifies the creation of knowledge graphs.

 Built upon a modular framework, it enables users to manipulate and harmonize ontologies.
-Unlike LaminDB, it does not focus on data curation or SQL entities and is primarily for developers interested in building knowledge graphs.